-Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage for 63 or more days in a row, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later. ("Creditable" coverage means the coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
-See Chapter 1, Section 5 for more information about the late enrollment penalty.
+Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a Part D late

-• When will your membership end?
+- enrollment penalty if you join a Medicare drug plan later. ("Creditable" coverage means the coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
+See Chapter 1, Section 4.1 for more information about the late enrollment penalty. - When will your membership end?
 Your membership will end when your new plan's coverage begins on January 1.

-Section 2.2 You can end your membership during the Medicare Advantage Open Enrollment Period
+Section 2.3 You can end your membership during the Medicare Advantage Open Enrollment Period